LV14 Sula Lightship is moored in Gloucester Docks.

-Humber Lightvessel No 14 served all her 26 working years on the River Humber to help guide vessels around Spurn Head and the sandbanks in the River Humber.
+Humber Lightvessel No 14 served all her 26 working years on the River Humber.
+She helped guide vessels around Spurn Head and the sandbanks in the River Humber.

-Built in 1959 by Cook Gemmel and Welton of Beverley, East Yorkshire, her lantern housed a fifth-order prismatic optic, manufactured by Stone-Chance of Crawley, displaying a character of 3 group flashes every 15 seconds, visible for 17 miles.
+The lightvessel was built in 1959 by Cook Gemmel and Welton of Beverley, East Yorkshire.
+Her lantern housed a fifth-order prismatic optic manufactured by Stone-Chance of Crawley.
+Its character exhibited 3 group flashes every 15 seconds, visible for 17 miles.
 In case of power failure, a standby paraffin lamp was also installed.

 A diaphone fog signal using compressed air was built into the roof of the lookout shelter, acting as an amplifier.
-A clockwork air valve made by James Ritchie of Edinburgh produced the fog signal character, sounding once every 20 seconds; the blast lasting 2 seconds, followed by 18 seconds silence.
+A clockwork air valve made by James Ritchie of Edinburgh produced the fog signal character.
+This sounded once every 20 seconds, the blast lasting 2 seconds, followed by 18 seconds of silence.
 Four diesel engines were used; air pumps or compressors, one a generator and one as a main winch drive.

 A twelve-man lifeboat was hung on the boat deck, lowered by hand winch, in an emergency.

 The crew consisted of the Master and six men comprising engineers, radio operators and deckhands.
 Five cabins could accommodate eight men, and a crew change would take place every two weeks.